Table of Contents

 Associations between marijuana, depression and other factors

 The relationship between marijuana, depression, and external life factors is certainly an intricate one; as mentioned, some research attributes marijuana use to increased depression, but other research suggests that external factors can increase the risk of both marijuana use and depression.
 One of the main schools of thought is that the relationship between marijuana and depression is demographically mediated, meaning there may be common social or environmental factors that not only increase the risk of marijuana use, but depression as well.
 For instance, after the death of a loved one, someone might become depressed and turn to weed to self-medicate.
 Alternatively, an individual could become ostracized in their community as a result of their weed use, leading to depression.
-In short, both marijuana use and depression have the potential to cause circumstances in life which may raise the risk of the other occuring.
+In short, both marijuana use and depression have the potential to cause circumstances in life which may raise the risk of the other occurring.

 Marijuana withdrawal’s impact on depression